-Can I get a phone if I have bad credit?
+Can I get a phone with bad credit?

-Ways to get a phone with bad credit
+Ways of getting a phone with bad credit

-- Buy the phone outright - by choosing a cheaper model, or a budget-friendly handset under £100 or £200, you won’t have to worry about your entire contract (handset + plan) being rejected because you’re not paying off your device over a period of months or years
+- Buy the phone outright - choosing a more reasonably priced model, such as a budget-friendly handset under £100 or £200, means you won’t have to worry about your entire contract (handset + plan) being rejected because you’re not paying off your device over a period of months or years

-- Choose a smaller bundle - if you opt for a bundle with minimal calls, texts, and little to no data, you’ll stand a stronger chance of being approved by the mobile provider, as smaller bundles cost less money
+- Choose a smaller bundle - if you opt for a bundle with minimal calls, texts, and little to no data, you’ll stand a stronger chance of being approved by your chosen mobile provider, as smaller bundles cost less money

-- Go pay as you go - as we’ve said, pay as you go deals mean you pay for your allowance each month, so there’s normally no credit checks involved
+- Go pay as you go - pay as you go deals mean you pay for your allowance each month, so there’s normally no credit checks involved

 - Improve your credit score - improving your credit score is a way to escape trying to buy a phone with bad credit, or a bad credit contract